|A lot of famous people attended NY Cosmos' games

 ST: Giorgio Chinaglia (Italy)

-Lazio voted him as their greatest player.
+Born in Italy, he grew up in Wales, where he started his career with Swansea.
+Lazio voted him as their greatest ever player.
 In 1973-1974, he led the league in scoring as Lazio won the scudetto.
-Later, he received a lot of name recogination when he played for NY Cosmos.
+Later, he received a lot name recogination when he played for NY Cosmos with Pele and Franz Beckenbauer.
 He was one of the few players who played in NASL during their prime.
+He played 14 times for Azzurii between 1972 and 1975.

-Jack Brand, Roby Young, Mordechai Spiegler, Julio Correa, Jorge Siega, Joey Fink, Jerry Sularz, David Brcic, Jomo Sono, Wladyslaw Zmuda, José Oscar Bernardi, Seninho, Boris Bandov, Gordon Bradley, Robert Iarusci, Jeff Durgan, Roversio, Sebastian Guenzatti, Carlos Mendes, Ayoze, Rau.
+Jack Brand, Roby Young, Mordechai Spiegler, Julio Correa, Jorge Siega, Joey Fink, Jerry Sularz, David Brcic, Jomo Sono, Wladyslaw Zmuda, José Oscar Bernardi, Seninho, Boris Bandov, Gordon Bradley, Robert Iarusci, Jeff Durgan, Roversio, Sebastian Guenzatti, Carlos Mendes, Ayoze, Raul Gonzalez.

--- Yasin Özdenak was known as Erol Yasin in the United States.
+-- Goalkeeper Yasin Özdenak of Turkey was known as Erol Yasin in the United States.
+They are the same player.

 -- Werner Roth was an all-star in 1975.

 -- I tried not to select player just because they are famous.
 For example, Jomo Sono, Wladyslaw Zmuda and José Oscar Bernardi were not considered.
-They only played a few games.
+They only played a few games for the club.

 -- Marcos Senna is selected as symbolic gesture to link the NY Cosmos (2013-2016) to the past.
 I also put Roversio, Carlos Mendes, Sebastian Guenzatti, Ayoze and Raul on the "Honorabloe Mention list.